makersacademy/rps-challenge/README.md

 So that I can choose an option
 I would like to be able to select one of the options presented to me

 It was this part I found tricky because I managed to get the buttons going through to the '/result' webpage but I couldn't figure out how to link the buttons to the game.rb code and present a result.
-I think the issue lies with the game.rb code not being able to define a winner between ther computer and the player just yet.
+I think the issue lies with the game.rb code not being able to define a winner between the computer and the player just yet.

 -